Skip to content

 Rsync is an amazing utility to copy (or sync) stuff from one place to another without having to worry about the command getting cut.
 With a plain cp, an interrupted transfer means starting over from scratch.
 Rsync compares source and destination, skipping files that are already there, and with --partial it can even resume a file that was only halfway through.
 It can also remember ownership and permissions, and even copy over ssh.
 That is, with the right flags, which I can never remember.
 Hence this post. ...

-Format on MacOS
+Format On MacOS

 I’m used to formatting disks on Linux with GParted, but unfortunately there’s no version for MacOS.
 They offer some sort of bootable image, but that sounded like a hassle.
 Luckily it turns out MacOS has a built-in tool.
 Usage is simple.
 I wanted to format a drive to ExFat, and all it takes is: 1 diskutil list To list the drives on your system and find the name of the one you want to format.
 Then: ...